 It is a common practice for large business organizations to use VPNs to secure their communication.
 A country that completely blocks this practice doesn’t exist.
 That is because China is interested in foreign investments, and it doesn’t want to impede them - even though numerous strict laws do exist in practice.

 Generally, corporate VPNs use the public Internet to create secure communication channels.
 Even though there were reports saying that China is disrupting corporate VPNs, this isn’t something to be overly concerned about.
 It is believed that companies are free to use their custom VPNs - but they need to know their limitations.

 The biggest limitation of using a corporate VPN is that all data generated in China needs to remain within the country’s borders.
 We are talking about personal data like ID cards, passport information, and bank accounts - and this is China’s effort to protect its citizens.

-It’s interesting to note that VPNs can easily overcome this obstacle and open Facebook to Chinese users.
-By using a VPN, you get a new IP address outside of China, and Facebook becomes fully available.
+You might be surprised to know that Facebook is indeed blocked in China.
+However, VPNs can easily overcome this obstacle and open Facebook to Chinese users.
+By using one (such as ExpressVPN), you get a new IP address outside of China, and Facebook becomes fully available.

 How Do Foreigners Check Gmail in China?

-Can We Use WhatsApp in China?
+Can I Use WhatsApp in China?

 WhatsApp is not banned in China, and it’s actually one of a few international messaging services available in this country.
 However, what’s worrying is that WhatsApp was briefly blocked back in July 2017.
 Even though you can still use this app, it doesn’t mean that you shouldn’t add another layer of protection - which includes using a VPN.